ANNOUNCEMENT OF OPEN AND COMPETITIVE EXAMINATION

 Employment Condition: Must be flexible in work assignments.
 Assignment location, program assignments, assignment to a specialized function may occur and/or be subject to change based on the needs of the division.

-Pre-Employment Requirements: The candidate must pass a background check, Live Scan fingerprint, and psychological evaluation, and complete a medical examination.
+Pre-Employment Requirements: The candidate must pass a background check, Live Scan fingerprint, psychological evaluation and complete a medical examination.

 Interested applicants must apply for the position online by clicking on the "Apply for this job online" button.
-If you have not previously done so, you will need to complete a user profile.
+If you have not previously done so, you will need to complete an applicant profile.
 As part of the submittal, you are required to upload your résumé where indicated.
-In the area titled “Additional Documents,” please provide proof of education and the completed answers to the supplemental questions listed below.
+Proof of education will need to be uploaded where it asks for "Additional Documents."
+Please complete the supplemental questions where prompted to do so.
 The submission must be completed by the stated deadline.

-Submission deadline extended to: 12:00 p.m. on Tuesday, May 29, 2018.
+Submission deadline: Noon on Monday, July 2, 2018.
 Incomplete or late submittals will not be accepted or considered.

-Based upon a review of the submittals, the most qualified candidates will be invited to participate in the selection process.
-The selection process will include an oral board and teaching demonstration, which are tentatively scheduled for Wednesday and Thursday, July 11 and 12, 2018.
-The final selection interviews are tentatively scheduled for Monday, July 30, 2018.
+Based upon a review of the application packets, the most qualified candidates will be invited to participate in the selection process.
+The selection process will include a written examination and oral board interview.
+The written examination is tentatively scheduled to take place on Thursday, July 26, 2018.
+The oral board interview is tentatively scheduled to take place on Wednesday & Thursday, August 15 & 16, 2018.
+Final interviews are tentatively scheduled for Wednesday, September 5, 2018.

-Should you have questions regarding the position of Sr. PS CERT or the application and selection process outlined herein, please contact Debbie Kelleher, Management Analyst, Personnel Services at (408) 341-4460 or email@example.com.
+For additional information regarding the position of Deputy Fire Marshal II or the application and selection process outlined herein, please contact Debbie Kelleher, Management Analyst, Personnel Services at (408) 341-4460.

 The Department is an Equal Opportunity Employer.